vjoh/GTPE-HW16/Submission.md

   "The RPC code generator in Samba 3.x before 3.4.16, 3.5.x before 3.5.14, and 3.6.x before 3.6.4 does not implement validation of an array length in a manner consistent with validation of array memory allocation. "
   Definition courtesy of National Vuln.
 DB by NIST: https://nvd.nist.gov/vuln/detail/CVE-2012-1182

-  2. Why is it dangerous: Also according to NIST, tt allows remote attackers to execute arbitrary code via a crafted RPC call.
+  2. Why is it dangerous: Also according to NIST, it allows remote attackers to execute arbitrary code via a crafted RPC call.

   3. What mitigation strategies can you recommendations for the client to protect their server:
   - Install the patch that can be found here: http://www.samba.org/samba/security/